Homebrew/homebrew-cask/doc/reporting_bugs/curl_error.md

 #### If the download works

 The cask is outdated.
-Let's fix it:
+Let’s fix it:

 1. Look around the app’s website and find out what the latest version is.
 It will likely be expressed in the URL used to download it.
 2. Take a look at the cask’s version (`brew cask _stanza version {{cask_name}}`) and verify it is indeed outdated.